Download a printable copy of the Centura Health Privacy Practices.

 We may use and disclose your medical information for health care related purposes including:

-- Treatment, such as sending your medical information to a specialist as part of a referral.
+- Treatment, such as sending your medical information to a specialist as part of a referral or notifying your provider primarily responsible for your care that you have had an emergency department visit and/ or hospital admission, discharge, or transfer.

 - Obtaining payment for treatment, such as sending billing information to your insurance company or Medicare.